 Southern resource managers burn an estimated 8 million acres annually of forest, range, and cropland for many objectives but mostly for hazard reduction, wildlife habitat improvement, and range management (Wade and others 2000).
 An increasing number of acres are burned each year for ecosystem restoration and maintenance.
 In spite of this level of prescribed burning, wildfires are common in the South.
-In Georgia, for example, most fires are "human caused," but arson plays a minor role.
+Most fires are human-caused in all Southern States, with arson playing a variable role, depending upon the State and region within a State.
 Wildfires are relatively common in the Southern Appalachian Mountains.
 The majority of wildfires on Federal land (88 percent) are human-caused, due either to carelessness or arson.
-The small proportion (12 percent) caused by lightning is restricted to ridgetops (SAMAB 1996).
+The small proportion (12 percent) caused by lightning is restricted to ridgetops (Southern Appalachian Man and the Biosphere 1996).

-4 Fire Regimes of Southern Forests
+Fire Regimes of Southern Forests

-The climate of the South is characterized by long, hot growing seasons, abundant rain punctuated by occasional multiyear droughts, and the most frequent wind (Cry 1965) and lightning (Komarek 1964) storms in North America (Muller and Grimes 1998).
+The climate of the South is characterized by long, hot growing seasons; abundant rain punctuated by occasional multiyear droughts; and the most frequent wind (Cry 1965) and lightning (Komarek 1964) storms in North America (Muller and Grimes 1998).
 Lightning becomes increasingly common as one moves from north to south.
 Natural disturbances such as microbursts, tornadoes, and hurricanes can have major impacts on forest structure (Peterson 2000) and the distribution of fuels, and set the stage for intense fires (Myers and Van Lear 1997).

-Before Native Americans arrived, fire occurred mainly in the spring and summer thunderstorm season, ignited by lightning (Martin and Sapsis 1992).
+Before Native Americans arrived, fire occurred mainly in the spring and summer thunderstorm season, ignited by lightning (Robbins and Meyers 1992).
 Most fires were probably limited in extent, as normally humid and still nighttime conditions in the summer tend to extinguish fires in light fuels.
 Some fires, however, were undoubtedly far ranging because they were associated with dry weather fronts (Wade and others 2000).
 Native Americans burned many sites frequently, limiting fuel buildup.
-They also extended the burning season, setting fires throughout the year, and often several times each year.
-Periodic high-intensity wind-driven fires or severe-drought fires together with chronic lightning and Native American fires created the open woodlands, numerous smoke columns, and extensive smoke and haze referred to by early European explorers (Landers and others 1990, Olson 1996, Barden 1997).
+They also extended the burning season, setting fires throughout the year, and often several times each year (Martin and Sapsis 1992).
+Periodic high-intensity wind-driven fires or severe-drought fires together with chronic lightning and Native American fires created the open woodlands, numerous smoke columns, and extensive smoke and haze referred to by early European explorers (Barden 1997, Landers and others 1990, Olson 1996).

-In explaining the climate and vegetation interactions that influence fire regimes in southern forests, we refer to four broad physiographic regions (Martin and Boyce 1993): the Coastal Plain (Atlantic and Gulf coasts, including peninsular Florida and the Lower Mississippi Alluvial Valley); the Piedmont; the Southern Appalachians (including Appalachian plateaus and mountain ranges); and the Interior Highlands (including the Interior Low Plateaus of Kentucky and Tennessee and the Ozark-Ouachita Highlands).
-Occurrences and frequencies of fire regimes before European settlement for specific plant communities are shown in Table 1.
+In explaining the climate and vegetation interactions that influence fire regimes in southern forests, we refer to four broad physiographic regions (Martin and Boyce 1993): (1) the Coastal Plain (Atlantic and Gulf coasts, including peninsular Florida and the Lower Mississippi Alluvial Valley); (2) the Piedmont; the Southern Appalachians (including Appalachian plateaus and mountain ranges); (3) and the Interior Highlands (including the Interior Low Plateaus of Kentucky and Tennessee and the Ozark-Ouachita Highlands).
+Occurrences and frequencies of fire regimes for specific plant communities before European settlement are shown in table 25.1.